suryanshp1/CircleCI-python/README.md

 ## Python - CircleCI

-A simple circleci test app
+A simple circleci test app.

 ### Run the code